gooddata/gooddata-ui-sdk/libs/sdk-code-schemas/api/sdk-code-schemas.api.md

 //
 // @public
 type LabelIdentifier13 = string;

+// Warning: (ae-missing-release-tag) "LabelIdentifier14" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type LabelIdentifier14 = string;

+// Warning: (ae-missing-release-tag) "LabelIdentifier15" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type LabelIdentifier15 = string;

 // Warning: (ae-missing-release-tag) "LabelIdentifier2" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //